Notable People

 People distrust editing because editing can look like argument by stealth.
 Gil-Shuster understood that if viewers believed he was shaving answers into a thesis, the project would collapse into yet another propaganda exercise.
 The claim of The Ask Project is therefore procedural before it is political.
 Watch the answers as they come.
 Judge the people speaking.
 Judge the question.
 Judge the atmosphere.
 But do not assume a narrator has already cleaned the scene for you.

 That does not eliminate distortion.
 A camera changes behavior.
 Street interviews are not polling.
 Provocative questions attract provocative answers.
-But the method does expose something real: the texture of public feeling.
+But the method does expose something harder to get from policy panels: the texture of public feeling.

 The project became valuable because it showed contradiction, not consensus